Transfer of Credit Policy

 - Not equivalent to a specific Century course, but fulfill a MnTC Goal Area

-- Coursework that is not general education will be considered for transfer as:
+- Courses that are not general education or MnTC will be considered for transfer as:

 - Equivalent to a specific course in a career program (within five years of course completion, if in a technical program)